BlackApplication/Omni2FA/README.md

 ## Who this is for

-**Self-hosted apps that own their user database.** If you run your own auth — your own `User` table, your own login endpoint — Omni2FA bolts 2FA onto it.
-If you already use **Auth0, Clerk, Cognito, Firebase Auth, Supabase Auth** or any other managed identity provider, your provider already ships 2FA — use theirs.
+**Self-hosted apps that own their user database** — and want a richer 2FA story than what their auth framework provides out of the box.

+✅ **Great fits**

+- **ASP.NET Core Identity** apps.
+Identity ships TOTP and that's it (single secret per user, no email OTP, no WebAuthn, no UI).
+Omni2FA layers on top — plug into your `UserManager`, keep your login flow, gain multi-method 2FA.
+- **Custom JWT / cookie auth** rolled by hand or with a small framework — same story, you own the user table, we handle 2FA.
+- **Django, Rails, Express, FastAPI** apps where you control the user model.
+Backend adapter for non-.NET stacks lands in v2+; the React/Angular frontend will work against any backend that implements the OpenAPI contract once it's frozen at v1.0.

+❌ **Not for you if**

+- You use a **managed cloud identity provider** — **Auth0, Clerk, Cognito, Firebase Auth, Supabase Auth, Okta, WorkOS**.
+Your provider already ships 2FA in its dashboard.
+Use theirs.

+> ASP.NET **Core Identity** is *not* a managed provider — it's a library inside your app.
+It's a great fit.
+The "Auth0/etc." exclusion is about *cloud-hosted* identity, where you don't own the user record.

 ---

 ## Why this exists

-> I built 2FA from scratch three times across three different products.
-Omni2FA exists so I — and you — never have to do it a fourth time.
+> I built 2FA from scratch two times across two different products.
+Omni2FA exists so I — and you — never have to do it a third time.

 Existing libraries do *pieces*: TOTP math, WebAuthn ceremony, OTP generation.
 Stitching them into a real product — multi-method per user, login orchestration, enrollment UX, email delivery, persistence — is on you every time.